The Best Times To Visit Glacier National Park, Montana

 April and May you can expect cool temperatures and rains that make for incredible waterfalls and rushing rivers.
 Mid-September and October bring crisp temperatures that will typically be in the 60s and 50s during the day and may drop below freezing at night.
 Make sure to always check current conditions before your visit as the temperatures and weather patterns are constantly changing.

-Local Tip: June and July are great times to visit because the surroundings are still green and lush from the spring rains.
+Local Expert Tip: June and July are great times to visit because the surroundings are still green and lush from the spring rains.

 Another important consideration is when the Going-To-The-Sun Road opens.
 This drive over the continental divide is iconic and dependent on the depth of the snowpack.
 While there is not a set date each year, the road typically opens during the last two weeks of June.
 Get updates on the progress of the road opening and other key information on closures.
 But, even when the road is not open and Logan Pass is inaccessible, you can still access Lake Mcdonald in West Glacier, East Glacier, and St. Mary on the east side of the Park which will make your visit worthwhile.